Benefits of a Close Corporation as Opposed to a Partnership

 Individuals who wish to form a corporation will start by filing the articles of incorporation.
 This document often outlines the maximum number of shares of stock the business plans to sell to shareholders in exchange for ownership interest.
 In order to make decisions, the shareholders of a corporation must vote.
 However, owners of smaller businesses may not want to keep up with the many formalities and requirements that come with running a corporation.
 Forming a closed corporation can provide the benefits of this business entity type without as many requirements.

 If you need help with the benefits of a close corporation as opposed to a partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.